larahollik/Konf_B20_Hollik_Feichtinger_Pock/README.md

 ### Daniela Pock

-- I added the unit test for the Class Juice, (My tests follow the same structure as Viktoria's)
+- I added the unit test for the Class `Juice`, the test structure follows the same structure as there [JUnit tests - Structure](#junit-tests---structure)
     + added tests for getters and setters
       The method getsD() and setsD() are tested with one test.
     + added a test for the informationToString method of the class Juice